nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqlgen.md

+# cqlgen

-# cqlgen - A default CQL workload generator
+cqlgen is a default CQL workload generator

 With NB5, the cqld4 driver comes with a workload generator that can be used to generate a workload yaml from a CQL schema file.